oxylabs/how-to-make-web-scraping-faster/README.md

 ## Writing unoptimized web scraper

-We will focus on optimizing 1,000 pages of web scraping in Python.
+We'll focus on optimizing 1,000 pages of web scraping in Python.

 First, install the requests library using `pip`: